 Email ID:- ritusingroha@gmail.com

+Running title is missing:??

+Conflict of Interest and Source of funding for the study is missing??

+Auhtor’s contribution missing??

+Running Title:- Emotional impact of Dissection

+Conflict of Interest:- Nil

+Source of funding:- Nil

+Author’s contribution:-

+Ritu Singroha: Concept and design of the study, collected data, reviewed the literature, manuscript preparation and critical revision of the manuscript.

+Usha Verma: Concept, collected data and review of literature and helped in preparing first draft of manuscript.

+Preeti Malik: Conceptualized study, literature search, prepared first draft of manuscript and critical revision of the manuscript.

+Pankaj Chhikara: Concept of study, , statistically analyzed and interpreted and review of study.

+Suman Yadav:- Concept of study, helped in collecting data and critical revision of manuscript.

 ABSTRACT

+Background:- Dissection of the dead human body has been central to medical education since Renaissance.
+First year medical students normally experience a variety of emotional reactions and mixed feelings, when they encounter human cadavers for the first time.

+Add a Paragraph on Background of the Study:

-Objective:- First year medical students normally experience a variety of emotional reactions and mixed feelings, when they encounter human cadavers for the first time.
+Aims and Objective:- First year medical students normally experience a variety of emotional reactions and mixed feelings, when they encounter human cadavers for the first time.
 The aim of the study was to study the difference in dissection hall experience of the male and female medical students over a period of time.

-Material and methods:- Total 178 students were given a questionnaire within 3-4 days and again 3 months after the start of dissection in the dissection hall.
+Material and Methods:- Total 178 students were given a questionnaire within 3-4 days and again 3 months after the start of dissection in the dissection hall.
 The students were asked to answer in either ‘Yes’ or ‘No’ option.

 Results:- All the symptoms were found to be decreased in both male and female students over a period of 3 months except lack of concentration in males.
 No statistical significant difference was found between the symptoms of male and female students.